Career and Technical Education Pathways

 Computer Science Discoveries

 Interested in computer science?
 If so, this introduction to computer science course will empower students to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem solving, and fun.
-Students will learn the basics of HTML and CSS as they create their own website.
-Students will learn the basics of JavaScript as they create their own game.
+Students will learn how computers process information and apply a problem-solving model to help humans address problems and real-world scenarios.
+Students will learn the basics of HTML and CSS as they create their own website, and the basics of JavaScript as they create their own animations and interactive programs.
 This course is perfect for any beginner interested in computer science!

 CS101 – Coding in Python 1A

-Students learn fundamental computer science concepts including data- statements, expressions, variables, values & errors, control structures – conditionals, while loops, indentation & function call, drawing- coordinate system, colors, animation, key & mouse input, lists, for each loops, for-in-range loops, sprite-based graphics- sprites, program structure, collision detection, functions – definition, parameters & arguments, return values & types.
+Students learn fundamental computer science concepts such as data statements, expressions, variables, values and errors, control structures, conditionals, while loops, indentation and function call, drawing- coordinate system, colors, animation, key and mouse input, lists, for each loops, for-in-range loops, sprite- based graphics-sprites, program structure, collision detection, functions definition, parameters and arguments, return values and types.

 CS102 – Coding in Python 1B